P-TEFb/DFF-CSP/README.md

 ```

 ### Output:
-The final output is a comprehensive tab-delimited text file which contains information about both FW and RV strand non-overlapping CC boundaries, sum of CC read lengths, # of CC fragment centers, strand, the avg CC position.
+The final output is a comprehensive tab-delimited text file which contains information about non-overlapping CC boundaries, sum of CC read lengths, # of CC fragment centers, strand, the avg CC position.